Janieck Devy

-Janieck van de Polder ([jaːˈnik fɑn də ˈpɔldər]; born 24 June 1994), better known by his stage name Janieck Devy or just the mononym Janieck, is a Dutch singer-songwriter, musician and actor.
+Janieck van de Polder ([jaːˈnik fɑn də ˈpɔldər]; born 24 June 1994), better known by his stage name Janieck Devy or just the mononym Janieck - Dutch singer-songwriter, musician, actor and DJ.
 He is best known for his portrayal of Pluk in the 2004 film Tow Truck Pluck and the single "Reality" by Lost Frequencies, in which he took the melody, guitar, vocals and lyrics into account.

 Early life

 Van de Polder was born on 24 June 1994 in Noordwijk, Netherlands.
 He learned to play the guitar while waiting for the film set and wrote melodies and lyrics for his friends band Lost Fox, as well as made his own songs.
 At the age of 14, he wrote his first song he ever recorded titled "A Better Man".

 Career

 Acting

 Van de Polder began acting at the age of ten and his first starring role was a titular role in the 2004 movie Tow Truck Pluck.
 Afterwards, he appeared in the 2006 movie Crusade in Jeans as Pepin.
 His next role was Punkjongen in the 2009 movie My Queen Karo.
 He also played in television series like Van Speyk, Villa Neuzenroode and Grijpstra en de Gier, as well as in the music video of "Deep Blue Sea" by Twarres' Mirjam Timmer and Simple Minds' Jim Kerr.